nationalarchives/DiAGRAM/inst/text_content/glossary.md

 ## Technical Metadata

 **Definition**: Technical information that describes how a file functions and that enables a computer to understand it at the bit level, so that it can be rendered in a way that is faithful to its original content.
-Definition adapted from: <a href = "https://www.nedcc.org/fundamentals-of-av-preservation-textbook/chapter-4-introduction/chapter-4-section-5" target="_blank">https://www.nedcc.org/fundamentals-of-av-preservation-textbook/chapter-4-introduction/chapter-4-section-5</a>.
+Definition adapted from: <a onclick="window.open(this.href,'_blank');return false;" href = "https://www.nedcc.org/fundamentals-of-av-preservation-textbook/chapter-4-introduction/chapter-4-section-5" target="_blank">https://www.nedcc.org/fundamentals-of-av-preservation-textbook/chapter-4-introduction/chapter-4-section-5</a>.

 **Data source:** **gathered from the structured expert judgement workshop**